 The Electromagnetic Spectrum

 The most common form of radiation we are all familiar with is visible light.
-Light is energy that originates from a source and travels through space at the speed of … light!
-It has a particular wavelength and frequency that defines its energy.
+Light is energy that originates from a source and travels through space at the speed of...light!
+It has a particular frequency that defines its energy.

-We can detect this radiation with our eyes.
-The only difference between various colors of light, red, yellow, green, blue, and purple is in their wavelength or frequency, or in other words in their energy.
+We can detect this visible radiation with our eyes.
+The only difference between various colors of light is in their wavelength and frequency or in other words in their energy.
 Red light, for example, has less energy than purple light.

-As we move down in frequency from red light, there are other familiar forms of electromagnetic radiation:
+As we move lower in frequency from red light, there are other familiar forms of electromagnetic radiation:

 Infrared